-- the tonnage of raw materials processed; - · the amount of resulting process wastes; and - the volume and tonnage of any re-usable by-products.
+- the tonnage of raw materials processed; - the amount of resulting process wastes; and - the volume and tonnage of any re-usable by-products.

-Schematic diagrams, which for the operational phase may be simplified versions of those provided in section 3.3, should be provided for each distinct stage of the project (e.g. construction/site preparation, commissioning, operation and decommissioning) indicating the processes to be used and highlighting their associated waste streams (i.e. all waste outputs: solid, liquid and gaseous), including recycling efforts, such as stockpiling and reusing topsoil.
+Schematic diagrams, which for the operational phase may be simplified versions of those provided in section 3.3, should be provided for each distinct stage of the project (e.g. construction/site preparation, commissioning, operation and decommissioning) indicating the processes to be used and highlighting their associated waste streams (i.e. all waste outputs: solid, liquid and gaseous), including recycling efforts, such as stockpiling and reusing topsoil and those outputs associated with shipping operations including exhaust and fugitive emissions.
 The schematic diagrams, or an associated table, should cross-reference the relevant sections of the EIS where the potential impacts and mitigation measures associated with each waste stream are described.
 The physical and chemical characteristics of waste material from the process plant should be provided.